 The Oil & Gas Journal (OGJ) is one of those for which the Global Energy Systems research group has a subscription.
-While browsing through the electronic version recently (OGJ_20130218_Feb_2013.pdf) I discovered that I had missed that the Subcommittee on Energy and Power of the Energy and Commerce Committee had held a hearing on the issue of “American Energy Security and Innovation: An Assessment of North America’s Energy Resources”.
-Nick Snow had summarised the hearing for OGJ.
-Of course, this was a very important hearing since the issue of fracking is very important for the future of the USA and also for the global flow of energy.
-(Link to hearing website.)
+While browsing through the electronic version recently (OGJ_20130218_Feb_2013.pdf), I discovered that I had missed that the Subcommittee on Energy and Power of the Energy and Commerce Committee had held a hearing on the issue of “American Energy Security and Innovation: An Assessment of North America’s Energy Resources.”
+Nick Snow had summarized the hearing for OGJ.
+Of course, this was a very important hearing on the issue of fracking is very important for the future of the USA and also for the global flow of energy.

 Let’s begin by looking at some of the introductory remarks by “The Honourable” Ed Whitfield:

 “We have seen increases in domestic oil production since 2007 and natural gas production since 2006, according to the Energy Information Administration.
 And EIA predicts that these upward trends will continue for years to come.